 LIFE INSURANCE CLAIMS

 The death of a loved one is difficult.
 The loss becomes even harder when a life insurance company refuses to pay life insurance benefits.
-The reasons for denial can include an allegation that relevant information was not disclosed on the application, or the death was caused by a known pre-existing condition, or the cause of death is “excluded” under the policy, or there is a dispute as to who is the real beneficiary of the policy.
-Mark Wolfe has been helping people in Alabama and Mississippi with denied life insurance claims for the several years.
-Below is a summary of some of the claims and cases he has handled.
-Call him today at 251 433-7766 if you have issues with a life insurance policy issued in Alabama or Mississippi.
+The reasons for denial can include an allegation that relevant information was not disclosed on the application, that the death was caused by a known pre-existing condition, the cause of death is “excluded” under the policy, or there is a dispute as to who is the real beneficiary of the policy.

 $300,000.00 – Denied accidental death benefit claim under an ERISA based policy.
 The insurance company originally denied benefits via a “pre-existing condition” exclusion in the policy.
 The policy language stated that an accidental death claim would be excluded if a pre-existing condition caused and/or contributed to the death.
 The Company utilized their in-house doctor who reported a pre-existing condition “contributed” to the death.
 Mark countered this with an Affidavit from a Board Certified Emergency Medicine Physician who stated the pre-existing condition did not proximately cause or contribute to the accidental death.
 He was able to secure a reversal of the denial during the prescribed ERISA appeal phase of the claim.(Mississippi claim)